North American Chapter of the Association for Computational Linguistics: NAACL-HLT

-The NAACL hosts an annual professional conference in a North American city during alternating years in which the ACL holds its annual conference elsewhere.
+In years equivalent to zero or two modulo three, the NAACL hosts in a North American city the NAACL-HLT conference (North American Chapter of the Association for Computational Linguistics-Human Language Technologies).
+In years equivalent to one modulo three, the ACL hosts the ACL conference in North America and there is no NAACL-HLT conference.
 The conference has about a 22% acceptance rate of papers, and highlights its Best Paper awards each year.